LEZ: maintained with annual pass and reduced fines

 - Social justice: the annual pass and social rate aim to mitigate the impact on low-income households

-- Climate coherence: the relaxation of the fine regime raises questions about the trajectory for eliminating polluting vehicles
+- Climate coherence: the reform of the penalty system raises questions about the trajectory for eliminating polluting vehicles

 - Tightening schedule: the confirmation or revision of the 2025-2030 schedule remains to be decided